trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

 ```bash
 $ git switch lasr-experiments
 ```
 to switch to the branch and follow the instructions in the README to reproduce our results.
-This directory contains the code for evaluating LaSR on the
+This directory contains the data and code for running and evaluating LaSR on the following datasets:

 - [x] Feynman Equations dataset
 - [x] Synthetic equations dataset